DantasB/siga-bot/README.md

  # DiscordBot.py

-A simple Discord bot constructed using Python 3 and some other libraries made by Bruno Dantas.
+A simple Discord bot constructed using Python3 and some other libraries made by Bruno Dantas.

-Siga Bot is an original Discord bot written in Python 3, using the discord.py library.
+Siga Bot is an original Discord bot written in Python3, using the discord.py library.
 The objective is to access the UFRJ Siga and download some documents.

 ## Important